 Result from the blanketing of the oceanic crust by fine-grained sediments, mainly clay and silt from turbidity currents and from pelagic sediments.

-Metallic nodules are common in some areas of the plains, with varying concentrations of metals, including manganese, iron, nickel, cobalt, and copper. isopach maps; ocean drilling results, both ODP and DSDP; and seismic reflection profiles archived at NGDC as well as seismic data and isopach maps available as part of the IOCs Geological/Geophysical Atlas of the Pacific (GAPA) project.
+Metallic nodules are common in some areas of the plains, with varying concentrations of metals, including manganese, iron, nickel, cobalt, and copper.

-5) The nature of the sedimentary processes delivering sediments to depocenters
+Geological/Geophysical Atlas of the Pacific (GAPA) project.

+Total Sediment Thickness of the World's Oceans & Marginal Seas

 HOT SPOT

 EXPLANATION

-UNIVERSITÀ DEGLI STUDI DITRIESTE

 Divergent plate boundaries- Where new crust is generated as the plates pull away from each other.

-Dipartimento di Matematica e Geoscienze

-- Convergent plate boundaries- Where crust is consumed in the Earth's interior as one plate dives under another.
+Convergent plate boundaries- Where crust is consumed in the Earth's interior as one plate dives under another.

-- Transform plate boundaries- Where crust is neither produced nor destroyed as plates slide horizontally past each other.
+Transform plate boundaries- Where crust is neither produced nor destroyed as plates slide horizontally past each other.

 Plate boundary zones-Broad belts in which deformation is diffuse and boundaries are not well defined.

 Selected prominent hotspots

 Hotspots are places where molten rock from the earth's mantle is erupting at the surface.
 They are in the middle of the plate.

 Two hypothesis: